 Here’s a Tip: If the frosting is too warm and soft, it will make the top half of the cake slip and slide off.
 It’s best to chill it for a few minutes before frosting the cake.

-Second Step: Add a generous amount of frosting on the first layer of the cake and spread it evenly.
+3. Second Step: Add a generous amount of frosting to the first layer of the cake and spread it evenly.

 Tools used for this Lemon-Raspberry Cake: